Virtus is the International Federation for basketball for athletes with an intellectual impairment.

-There is an established 5×5 programme and Virtus: World Intellectual Impairment Sport has recently introduced 3×3 competition to promote the growth of the women’s game.
+There is an established 5×5 programme and has recently introduced 3×3 competition to promote the growth of the women’s game.

 World and regional Championships are held regularly, every four years.

-Players interested in competing at a high level first need to contact their National Federation.
+Players interested in competing at a high level first need to contact their National Member Organisation.

-The sport is managed by the Virtus: World Intellectual Impairment Sport Basketball Committee
+The sport is managed by the Virtus Basketball Committee

-Whilst basketball has not made its way back onto the Paralympic programme it is still a popular sport within Virtus: World Intellectual Impairment Sport.
-It is normally featured at the Virtus: World Intellectual Impairment Sport Global Games which is held every four years.
+Whilst basketball has not made its way back onto the Paralympic programme it is still a popular sport within Virtus and features at the Virtus Global Games which is held every four years.

 Rules and regulations

-Competition for athletes with an intellectual impairment is run according to the rules of the International Basketball Federation (FIBA).
-There are some modifications made by Virtus: World Intellectual Impairment Sport.
+Basketball for athletes with an intellectual impairment is run according to the rules of the International Basketball Federation (FIBA) with modifications made by Virtus.
 These include coaches being allowed to sit courtside during 3×3 competition and the shot clock running for 12 seconds.